Librarika/manual/docs/barcode-labels.md

     **Steps to add books to the barcode queue**

-    * If you click on the `Add Book` button then you can add a single book to the Barcode Queue by its accession number.
+    * If you click on the `Add Book` button then you can add a single book to the Barcode Queue by it's accession number.

         ![Barcode Labels add book](img/barcode-labels-add-book.png)